pthrasher/coffee-plate/README.md

-# So, what's the dilly?
+# So, what's the deal?

 Well, the long and short of it is that this didn't exist.
 Or, if it did, my magical google prowess was unable to find it.
 So, I made it.